The online Comment window has expired

 • Default_avatar

-Jonathan Hunt about 4 years ago
+Jonathan Hunt over 4 years ago

 I write as a former Oakland renter.